Julius Bergmann

-Julius Bergmann (/de/; 1 April 1839, Opherdike, Westphalia – 24 August 1904, Marburg) was a German philosopher.
+Julius Bergmann (/de/; 1 April 1839, Opherdike, Westphalia – 24 August 1904, Marburg) was a German neo-Kantian philosopher.

 Biography

-At the University of Göttingen and at the Humboldt University of Berlin, he devoted himself to logic and philosophy.
+At the University of Göttingen and at the Humboldt University of Berlin, Bergmann devoted himself to logic and philosophy.
 At Göttingen, he studied logic under Hermann Lotze.

 He was appointed to the chair of philosophy at the University of Königsberg in 1872, and three years later to a similar chair at the University of Marburg.